Tailored Travel; The Who, What, Why

 Originally from the Netherlands, Robert was professionally involved in business, journalism and tourism before immigrating to New Zealand in 1985.
 Joan was born in Illinois and was working as a business consultant in Boston when she participated in a New Zealand commercial backpacking trip.
 She fell in love with the country and with me!
 Together we settled in the Nelson region, raising Michelle and Erik, and nurturing our tour company since 1994.

 Almost all of my guests will consider the trip to New Zealand as a ‘once in a lifetime’ experience, however I have been privileged to host some for the second time around.
-Most recently a Florida couple, who spent 30 plus days with me on a South Island tour, returned two years later to do a similar length on the North Island.
+Most recently a Florida couple, who spent 30 plus days with me on a South Island tour, returned two years later and in March 2020 I host another couple who toured with me in 2017.
 Because of time constraints and people’s expectations and requirements, the focus is mainly on the South Island, especially when tours are less than 20 days in length.
-However, occasionally I do the North Island upon special request.
-One should allow approximately 14 -15 days for a typical custom tour.
+Often guests may have three days in Auckland by themselves and do North Island day tours with a local company, before flying to Christchurch to join me for the ‘real’ tour.
+One should allow at least approximately 14 -15 days for a typical South Island custom tour.

 Community and Off Season